 Because the people involved are unlikely to lose their lives or receive permanent damage, it is unlikely that rear-end collisions would be considered the worst type of car accident, though they certainly could be for some people as not every rear-end collision is an insignificant little “fender bender.”

-If the perpetrator is moving at a significant speed then this type of collision can still cause significant damage to the victim’s vehicle and the victims themselves, but those don’t happen nearly as frequently as other types of collisions and unless people are sitting in the back seat of the victim’s car, the people most likely to suffer a fatality are those in the perpetrator’s car, not the victim’s.
-This makes rear-end collisions a weak contender for the worst type of car accident.
+If the perpetrator is moving at a significant speed then this rear end collisions can still cause significant damage to the victim’s vehicle and the victims themselves, but those don't happen nearly as frequently as other types of collisions and unless people are sitting in the back seat of the victim's car, the people most likely to suffer a fatality are those in the perpetrator's car, not the victim's.
+This makes a rear-end collision a weak contender for the worst type of car accident.

 Some types of car crashes are definitely worse than others, and which one you think is worse might be different than someone else’s opinion on the matter, but many will agree that the worst kind of accident is one you have to pay for.
 Putting empathy and morality aside for a moment, nobody wants to pay thousands of dollars out of their own pocket to repair a vehicle or pay a doctor especially if they aren’t at fault for the situation.

 If you are the victim of a car crash, or even in some circumstances if you are the perpetrator, then you can mitigate some of that burden by getting in touch with a good lawyer.
 If you are the victim then it should definitely be the responsibility of the perpetrator to pay for your medical expenses and replace the vehicle that they damaged.
 Why should you pay out of your pocket for damage that somebody else caused to your property?

 If you are the perpetrator, it is definitely possible that the accident was caused by something in the environment or something else that was entirely out of your control, in which case it certainly wasn’t your fault and that means you shouldn’t be the one paying the consequences of the event any more than the victim should be.